andrewdex/dalert/README.md

 DAlert 1.1.0
 ======

-Dalert is a simple jQuery and jQuery UI plugin that easily create a customizable alert (or confirm) window as a replacement for the native javascript alert and confirm methods.
+Dalert is a simple jQuery and jQuery UI plugin that easily creates a customizable alert (or confirm) window as a replacement for the native javascript alert and confirm methods.
 Dependencies : jQuery, jQuery UI